berkeley-scf/tutorial-using-bash/managing-processes.md

 # 3 Screen

-Screen allows you to create virtual terminals, which are not connected to your actual terminal or shell.
-This allows you to run multiple programs from the commandline and leave them all in the foreground in their own virtual terminal.
+Screen allows you to create *virtual terminals*, which are not connected to your actual terminal or shell.
+This allows you to run multiple programs from the command line and leave them all in the foreground in their own virtual terminal.
 Screen provides facilities for managing several virtual terminals including:

  - listing them,
- -switching between them, and
+ - switching between them, and
  - disconnecting from one machine and then reconnecting to an existing virtual terminal from another.

 While we will only discuss its basic operation, we will cover enough to